 Resolve the issues in the GL as noted elsewhere in this report.

-Bowling expenses paid from cash revenues of $550

 Hit-A-Thon expenses paid from cash revenue of $95

-Identify the reason for the discrepancy in the bowling event revenue listed in the GL versus the bank and resolve it.
-Present the findings to the MSB board.

 Identify the reason that the Mongolian grill remittance advice was for $18 more than the GL entry and deposit.
 Either there was an $18 expense in which case revenue and expense were understated, or there is another issue.

 Make a correcting entry to offset the erroneous $200 charitable contribution in the GL

-Collect the funds that were due to the club at the end of the fiscal year.

 Going forward, obtain and keep records of the revenue allocation among clubs for MABA fundraiser events.
 Errors have occurred in the past.

 Going forward, treat the Hit-A-Thon and the Preview Day as MSB fundraisers raising student generated funds.
 Apply all the tracking and controls needed for a fundraiser, get the necessary approvals beforehand from the school, deposit the gross revenue in the school account, and pay the expense from the school account.
 On the Project Potential form submitted for approval for the Preview day, be sure to note that the intent is to donate the proceeds to a specific charity if that is the case.
+MSB should set a more reasonable time period within which donations must be received and retain that communication to the players in their records.
+MSB should require the players to turn in their receipts each week until all receipts are in.
+MSB should create and retain a master copy of Hit-A-Thon pledges to track status of collections.

 Going forward, track the gross income and expensed from the schedule poster fundraiser.
 There should be a schedule of sponsors that ties to revenue, and printing expense with invoices.